mm6/InternetOfThingsCourse/projects/project3/Project3.md

 Using LightBlue, you will need to use the "subscribe" or "listen" selection to receive these values.

-:checkered_flag:**Take two screenshots showing LightBlue connected to your Photn 2.
+:checkered_flag:**Take two screenshots showing LightBlue connected to your Photon 2.
 The first screenshot (named LightBlue1.jpg) will contain the Advertisement Data screen showing the raw advertisement packet.
 The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/Indicated values of the Health Thermometer's Temperature Measurement - it is important that you display the values arriving on your phone from the Photon 2.**

 ### Part 2.
 Transmit text over BLE